Mysterious Joker: Manga

 Written and illustrated by Hideyasu Takahashi, the Mysterious Joker manga began as a one-shot.
 It was later serialized in Shogakukan's Bessatsu Corocoro Comic Special, then moved to Corocoro Comic.
 The chapters were collected into 26 tankōbon volumes, which were released under Shogakukan's Tentōmushi Corocoro Comics imprint in Japan, from March 28, 2008, to September 15, 2017.
 There is also a sequel series set in the future after the events of the original series, centered on Joker's son Kaitou J: Kaitou Shounen Jokers (怪盗少年ジョーカーズ).

+A spin-off manga titled Mysterious Joker Encore began serialization on the Weekly Corocoro Comic website on April 15, 2024.

 Anime

 An anime adaptation produced by Asatsu DK, animated by Shin-Ei Animation, written by Dai Satō, and directed by Yukiyo Teramoto aired in Japan on Tokyo MX from October 6, 2014, to January 5, 2015.
 The series has also aired on Kids Station since October 16, 2014.
 The series was simulcasted by Crunchyroll under the title Joker.
 The series' opening theme is "Kaitō Miracle Shōnen Boy" (怪盗ミラクル少年ボーイ Phantom Thief Miracle Young Boy) by Aruka Rider, and the ending theme is "Parade Illusion" (パレード・イリュージョン) by Mainya, with the Shuffle Sisters.
 The music in the series is composed by Yūsaku Tsuchiya.
 The February 2015 issue of Bessatsu CoroCoro Comic announced that the series has been green-lit for a second season, which would premiere in April 2015.
 The second 2015 issue of CoroCoro announced that the second season would premiere on April 6, 2015.
 A 3rd season aired in April 2016, while the 4th TV season aired in October 2016.

 An official English dub of the series premiered on Disney XD Asia on August 6, 2016.
 On February 24, 2021, Cinedigm announced they would stream the series on their CONtv service in North America.
-The English dub became available at an undisclosed date.